Knowledge Base / FAQ

 A knowledge base to help users find solutions.

-After a fisrt prototype elaborated by our co-worker and tested by ourself, Kordesch’s system prooved that is was able to recharge not only alkalin batteries, but also Ni-Mh batteries and more efficiently.
+After a fisrt prototype elaborated by our co-worker and tested by ourself, Kordesch’s system prooved that is was able to efficiently recharge alkalin batteries.
 Indeed, the regeneration process is done by micro-impulsions, a “slow charging” method that is less aggressive for the components.

 After a debate among the project stakeholders, it was decided that the project would be broadcasted by Atelier 21.
 Regenbox, the first open-source alkalin battery regenerator was born.